AaronNGray/sool-language/README.md

-# SOOL - Simple/Sophisticated/Static Object Orientated Language
+# SOOL - Simple/Sophisticated/Static Object Oriented Language

 SOOL is designed to be an othoganally complete normalized semantic superset of all the major Object Oriented Languages.